 After Gerda graduated in 1907 the couple travelled around Europe, eventually settling in Paris.
 The artist hoped that the French capital would offer her an artistic opportunity in the world of fashion.
 Gerda’s work was shown at various exhibitions and she eventually gained a living in advertising creating posters.
 Here she developed a specific art deco figurative style.
-Her work, often featuring women, was considered too risqué in her homeland, but was readily accepted in the more relaxed atmosphere of Bohemian Paris.
+Her work, often featuring women and erotica, was considered too risqué in her homeland, but was readily accepted in the more relaxed atmosphere of Bohemian Paris.

 Gerda Wegener, A Summer Day-detail, 1927